TosbackCgusBridge-Bot/CGUs-versions/Nypost/Privacy Policy.md

 **5\.
 USER ACCESS AND CONTROL**

 If you would like to access, review, correct, update, suppress, or otherwise limit our use of your personal information you have previously provided directly to us, you may contact us at Onlinehelp@nypost.com.
 In your request, please include your email address, name, address, and telephone number and specify clearly what information you would like to access, change, update, or suppress.
 We will try to comply with your request as soon as reasonably practicable.

+If you are a California resident, you may request that we not share your personal information on a going-forward basis with NYP Affiliates or unaffiliated third parties for their direct marketing purposes by sending an email to Onlinehelp@nypost.com with "NYPost.com: Disclosure Opt-out" in the subject line and your full name, email address, and postal address in the body of the email.
+We will try to comply with your request(s) as soon as reasonably practicable.

 **6\.
 OTHER IMPORTANT INFORMATION**